pubkey/rxdb/docs-src/adapters.md

 const database = await RxDB.create({
     name: 'mydatabase',
-    adapter: 'node-websql' // the name of your adapter });
+    adapter: 'websql' // the name of your adapter
+});
 ```